UPstartDeveloper/UPstartDeveloper/README.md

 - Teaching assistant at [Make School](https://makeschool.com), a new college for Computer Science in San Francisco, helping a diverse student body learn the fundamentals of Software Product Development.

 #### 💪 Things I am challenging myself with:
-- Learning C/C++/C#, and all the cool stuff it can do!
-(AR/VR, robotics, game development, etc.)
+- Learning C/C++/C#, and all the cool projects it helps with!
+(AR/VR, robotics, IoT devices, game development, etc.)

 #### :computer: Programming languages and tools:
 <p>